Crawford Creek Regional Park.

 A symbiotic system is one in which both parties benefit from the exchange.
 This isn't a feel-good principle.
 It's the structural reason ecosystems sustain themselves.
 When one side extracts value from the other, the relationship degrades.
 When both sides create value together, the relationship compounds.

-The forest campaign worked because students got to be environmental heroes, retailers got community credibility, and the forest got protected.
+The forest campaign worked because students became environmental heroes, retailers gained community credibility, and the forest was protected.
 Nobody was just a target.
 Everyone was a co-author.

 03